CodeKal/About-CodeKAL/Programming Languages/Python/MakeHelloWorld.md

-1-Write a Python file which includes "Hello World" program.
+- Write a Python file which includes "Hello World" program.
-2-You should replace "Hello World" with "Welcome to CodeKAL".
+- You should replace "Hello World" with "Welcome to CodeKAL".